 Why Our Systems Fail and What We Can Do About It

 “As technology advances, it brings an explosion of complexity and interdependence that can threaten our most critical systems and organizations in unforeseen ways.
 Meltdown is essential reading for anyone who seeks to understand these dangers and what can be done to address them.”— Martin Ford, Author of Rise of the Robots

-Clearfield is a licensed commercial pilot and a graduate of Harvard University, where he studied physics and biology.
+Clearfield began his career as a derivatives trader at Jane Street, a New York-based quantitative trading firm, where he managed the risks that arise when people try to use extremely fast computers to make money.
+During the 2007–2008 financial crisis, he watched from his trading desk as Lehman Brothers collapsed and stock markets around the world unraveled.Clearfield is a licensed commercial pilot with a very personal interest in avoiding catastrophic mistakes.
+He is a graduate of Harvard University, where he studied physics and biology.
 Before that, he spent two years at the North Carolina School of Science and Math, where he and two classmates, working with their physics teacher, discovered a long-searched-for pulsar in the remnants of an exploded star.